nicholasrmccracken/ruby-set-card-game/README.md

 # Set Project

-This is the CANS submssion for the Set game project.
+This is the CANS submission for the Set game project.

 ------------------------------------------------------------------------------------------------------------------------------------------------
 Overview: